diegotorres03/web-components-repository/docs/step-by-step.md

       <app-accordion>
         <section>
           <h5>Game instructions</h5>
-          <p>This is a memory game, where you have to find pairs in a set of cards.</p>
+          <p>This is a memory game where you have to find pairs in a set of cards.</p>
           <p>You will have X minutes to solve multiple challenges and the score will be based on how far you get.</p>
         </section>
         <section>